pollyweb-org/pollyweb-docs/4 ⚙️ Solution/40 👥 Domains/43 👍 Trusts/03 🔥🛠️ Firewall helper.md

 2. **How can domains leverage Firewalls?**

     [Domains 👥](<../44 📜 Manifests/00 👥 Domain.md>) can inherit a Firewall's blacklist on their [Manifest 📜](<../44 📜 Manifests/01 📜 Domain Manifest.md>);
-    * this overrides any direct or indirect [Trust 👍](<01 👍 Domain Trust.md>) relationship between [domains 👥](<../44 📜 Manifests/00 👥 Domain.md>), working as an instantaneous mechanism to cut the communication with the blacklisted domain.
+    * this overrides any direct or indirect [Trust 👍](<01 👍 Domain Trust.md>) relationship between [Domains 👥](<../44 📜 Manifests/00 👥 Domain.md>), working as an instantaneous mechanism to cut the communication with the blacklisted domain.

     ---